mgamas/meta-photo/README.md

 Frontend (meta-photo)

 Navigate to the meta-photo directory:

-    sh

     cd meta-photo

 Install the dependencies:

-sh

       npm install
       # or
       yarn install

 Start the frontend development server:

-sh

     npm start
     # or
     yarn start

 The application should be running on http://localhost:3001.

 Special Instructions